Yorkshire Terriers are small, energetic, friendly dogs. They can be fun if treated properly, but they can also be loud and moody when annoyed.

 Dogs, in general, are very active; they love to go on walks and love to play, but Yorkshire Terriers are twice as active as any other dogs.

 They are small in size, so they love to jump around the house and play with their owners.
-You need to take them out every day so that they can run around and enjoy themselves.
+It would be best if you took them out every day so that they can run around and enjoy themselves.
 Otherwise, they will start getting gloomy and upset.

 2. Feeding Time for Yorkshire Terriers